circlePi/knowledge-driven-dialogue-lic2019/README.md

 python create_gbdt_dataset.py
 #### Feature extraction
 python feature_util_multiprocess.py <br>
-The feature extractions reference the [Kaggle_HomeDepot](https://github.com/ChenglongChen/Kaggle_HomeDepot) by ChenglongChen
+The feature extractions partly reference the [Kaggle_HomeDepot](https://github.com/ChenglongChen/Kaggle_HomeDepot) by ChenglongChen
 ### Checkpoints
 It might take some extra time to upload the checkpoints because they are rather large in size.